-Double check all of your submissions before you walk away and contact your peers or the TAs immediately if you are experiencing problems.
+Please also double-check all of your submissions before you walk away and contact your peers or me immediately if you are experiencing problems.

 University Policies & Resources

 THE UNIVERSITY OF TEXAS HONOR CODE

 The core values of The University of Texas at Austin are learning, discovery, freedom, leadership, individual opportunity, and responsibility.
 Each member of the University is expected to uphold these values through integrity, honesty, trust, fairness, and respect toward peers and community.